michifeli/bspwmdots/README.md

 4.  **Backup Existing Dotfiles (Highly Recommended!)** \
      Before stowing, make a backup of any existing dotfiles to prevent data loss.

 5.  **Incorporate dotfiles** \
     To apply the configuration files you have two options:

-      1. **Install GNU Stow** \
+    **Option A: Using GNU Stow (Recommended where applicable)** \
     Highly recommended, it is simpler and since it uses symbolic links no duplicate files are created.

+    1.  **Install GNU Stow**
         ```bash
         sudo pacman -S --needed stow
         ```
-            2.  **Stow Dotfiles** \
+    2.  **Stow Dotfiles**
-                Navigate into your cloned repository and use stow to create symbolic links. \
+        Navigate into your cloned repository and use stow to create symbolic links.
         For stow to work correctly, each dotfile or configuration folder you want to link should be in its own subdirectory within `~/bspwmdots/`
         ```bash
         cd ~/bspwmdots/

-                # Stow all
+        # Stow .config directory
-                stow *
+        stow .config/

+        # Link individual dotfiles from the cloned repository to your home directory
+        ln -s ~/bspwmdots/.zshrc ~/.zshrc
+        ln -s ~/bspwmdots/.xinitrc ~/.xinitrc
         ```

-      2. **Manual Copy** \
+    **Option B: Manual Copy** \
     Directly copy the configuration files to their respective locations.

 6.  **Install Fonts**
     For proper rendering of icons in Polybar, your shell prompt, and overall visual consistency, specific fonts are required.